Photo Verification

 Provenance verification starts from a different premise.
 Instead of trying to classify an image based on pixel analysis alone, it establishes a verifiable link between the finished image and its source.

 For photography, the strongest form of provenance is RAW file verification.
 A camera's RAW file contains the unprocessed data from the sensor, including Bayer pattern information, sensor noise characteristics, and device-specific metadata.
-This data is extremely difficult to fabricate convincingly.
+This data is extremely difficult to fabricate convincingly, though a RAW file is strong evidence rather than absolute proof until it is examined.
 When a photographer provides both their finished JPEG and the original RAW, a verification system can run a series of forensic comparisons to determine whether the JPEG is a legitimate derivative of that RAW file.

 These comparisons operate across multiple independent dimensions.
 Sensor authenticity checks examine whether the RAW file exhibits characteristics consistent with genuine camera hardware.
 Structural similarity analysis measures whether the visual content of the JPEG corresponds to the RAW at a perceptual level.
 Histogram analysis compares the statistical distribution of color and luminance values.
-Metadata consistency checks look for discrepancies between the technical parameters recorded in the two files.
+Metadata consistency checks look for discrepancies between the technical parameters recorded in the two files, since metadata on its own cannot prove a photo is real.
 Additional checks for recapture artifacts, face region integrity, and perceptual hash alignment provide further layers of evidence.

-Because these verification methods are independent and examine different signal types, defeating them simultaneously is significantly harder than fooling a single-model classifier.
-The output is not a probability score but a concrete verification report, documenting which checks passed, what evidence was found, and how the two files relate to each other.
+Because these verification methods are independent and examine different signal types, defeating them at the same time is far harder than fooling a single-model classifier.
+The output is a concrete verification report rather than a probability score, documenting which checks passed, what evidence was found, and how the two files relate to each other.

 When verification succeeds, the system can sign the JPEG with a C2PA manifest, a cryptographic certificate that records the verification results, the identity of the signer, and a timestamp.
 This manifest travels with the image and can be inspected by anyone downstream.
-It transforms "we believe this photo is real" into "here is the evidence, signed and timestamped, that this photo derives from a verified camera file."
+Instead of a claim that the photo is probably real, it provides signed, timestamped evidence that the photo derives from a verified camera file.

 Detection vs. Provenance in Practice